GeZhouyang/GeZhouyang.github.io/_pages/teaching.md

 {% include base_path %}

+### Microhydrodynamics: Principles and Applications (Fall 2026, NJU)

+A graduate-level course on low Reynolds number hydrodynamics for students without fluid mechanics background.
+The focus is on building physical intuition and problem solving skills through real-world examples and projects.
+Teaching materials are uploaded to the university platform.

 ### Introduction of Diffusion (ISW, Winter 2023, UBC)

 Over four weekends in November and December 2023, I participated in a postdoc instructional skills workshop (ISW)